LoginRadius/engineering-portal/content/react-renderer/index.md

 ---
-title: react renderes, react everywhere?
+title: "React renderers, react everywhere?"
-date: "2021-06-21"
+date: "2021-06-23"
 coverImage: "react.png"
 author: "Abhimanyu Singh Rathore"
 description: "There is an advanced feature of React is that it can write renderers for multiple different env."
-tags: [JavaScript,React,Renderer]
+tags: ["JavaScript", "React", "Renderer"]
 ---
-# React Renderers:

-There is an advanced feature of React is that it can write renderers for multiple different env,  let discuss a few of them.
+There is an advanced feature of React that it can write renderers for multiple different env.
+Let discuss a few of them.

 ## [React-Figma](https://github.com/react-figma/react-figma "React-Figma")